 Karen is a Certified Hakomi Trainer with the Hakomi Institute Pacifica Team, teaching on the Sydney Professional Hakomi Training.
 She is also co-facilitator with Halko Weiss on the Hakomi Embodied and Aware Relationships Training (H.E.A.R.T.) in Sydney.
 Karen regularly runs workshops on aspects of Hakomi and H.E.A.R.T. throughout Australia.

-As well as being certified as a Hakomi therapist, Karen is also trained in Sensorimotor Psychotherapy, Psychobiological Approach to Couple Therapy (PACT) and is currently training in Somatic Experiencing (SE) and Aware Parenting.
+As well as being certified as a Hakomi therapist, Karen is also trained in Sensorimotor Psychotherapy, Psychobiological Approach to Couple Therapy (PACT) and Somatic Experiencing (SE).

 Karen holds a PhD in psychology on the use of expressive writing as a therapeutic tool for survivors of trauma and has co-authored several peer-reviewed publications on expressive writing.
 Karen completed her combined PhD and Masters in Clinical Psychology degree at Macquarie University, where she was trained in Cognitive Behavioural Therapy, Narrative Therapy, Group Process and some Psychodynamic approaches.
 Prior to that, Karen completed a Bachelor of Science degree with Honours in Psychology, receiving 1st Class Honours and the University Medal.
 She also completed a Bachelor of Arts degree, and has majors in Psychology, Educational Psychology, Women’s Studies, Sociology and Biochemisty.

 Karen’s work integrates mindfulness-based, body-oriented approaches to attachment, trauma, relationships, parenting and health.
 She is passionate about assisting individuals, couples, parents and other therapists to support deepening awareness and connection with themselves, partners, children, clients and others.